Here is a look at the life of Oprah Winfrey, who hosted the award-winning “The Oprah Winfrey Show.”

 January 1984 - Becomes the anchor of “A.M.
 Chicago,” which airs opposite Phil Donahue.

 September 1985 - The show is renamed “The Oprah Winfrey Show.”

 1985-2011 - Host of “The Oprah Winfrey Show,” the highest-rated talk show in history.

-1985 - Makes her film debut in "The Color Purple," for which she was nominated for a Best Supporting Actress Oscar.
+1985 - Makes her film debut in “The Color Purple,” for which she is nominated for a Best Supporting Actress Oscar.